 • Choose Network.

-• After your Nest has scanned nearby networks, select your Wi-Fi and, if you have one, put in your password.
+• As your Nest scans available networks, find your Wi-Fi and, if necessary, put in your password.

-Nest thermostats get the power they need directly from your HVAC system, but also have a rechargeable lithium-ion battery for backup in case of a power outage.
-According to Google, who manufactures the thermostat, a Nest Thermostat battery will generally last several months.
+Nest thermostats receive power from your HVAC system, but each one also features a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, Nest's manufacturer, a Nest Thermostat battery will generally last several months.
 It can be recharged using a USB charger that comes with the Nest.

 4. Shutting Off a Nest Thermostat

-If you won't be home for a while, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
-The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.
+If you aren’t going to be in your home for a long time, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
+Using Off mode will turn off all of your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.

 • Hold the touch bar until the display reads “Turn Off” and then slide the bar to highlight Turn Off, and then touch the bar to select.